 |Sunshine Cruises||(242) 327-5122||Downtown Nassau||New Providence|

-If you looking for a business offering snorkel rentals, excursions, or similar services, you might want to contact Stuart's Cove's Snorkel Bahamas.
+If you looking for someone offering snorkel rentals, excursions, or similar services, you should check out Stuart's Cove's Snorkel Bahamas.
 Your half day snorkeling adventure begins with hotel pick up and chick in.
 From there, you'll set sail on their custom built snorkeling boat, and head to location number one, which will be a local shallow reef.
-They are found within downtown Nassau.
+They are located in downtown Nassau.

 |Stuart's Cove's Snorkel Bahamas||Snorkeling Equipment Rental Service||(800) 879-9832||Downtown Nassau||New Providence|